Sabicool/Medicine/index.md

 - [[Respiratory]]
 <!-- SerializedQuery END -->

-Otherwise have a look through the "01 Disciplines" on the left panel.
+Otherwise have a look through the "01 Disciplines" on the left panel (on desktop).
 ## Medications
 Non-exhaustive list of medications that are commonly prescribed.
-Consider navigating for more medications using the file browser on the left.
+Consider navigating for more medications using the file browser on the left (on desktop).
 ![[03 Medications/index#^handy-medications|index]]
 # How I Studied in Medical School
 This is a non-exhaustive guide to studying in medical school.
 I do plan on making a more complete guide one day but until then here's some words of wisdom.